mrzygood/MqttPlayground/README.md

 * All new QoS 1 or 2 messages that the client missed while offline.
 * All QoS 2 messages received from the client that are not yet completely acknowledged.

-The clientId that the client provides when it establishes connection to the broker identifies the session Usually, the memory limit of the operating system is the primary constraint on message storage[5].
+The clientId that the client provides when it establishes connection to the broker identifies the session.
+Usually, the memory limit of the operating system is the primary constraint on message storage[5].

 #### Messages
 Each message consists of a fixed header - 2 bytes - an optional variable header, a message payload that is limited to 256 megabytes (MB) of information and a quality of service (QoS) level.
-MQTT supports message binary large objects (BLOBs) up to 256 MB in size.
 The format of the content will be application-specific.

+###### Retained messages
-When new subscriber appear it may not receive any message for long time if you publish messages rarely.
+When new subscriber appear it may not receive any message for long time if messages are publish rarely.
 But you can mark messages as retained.
 Retained message is stored and sends to every to subscriber.
 The broker stores only one retained message per topic.
 There is also a very simple way to delete the retained message of a topic: send a retained message with a zero-byte payload on the topic where you want to delete the previous retained message.

 ##### Topic
-The term 'topic' refers to keywords the MQTT broker uses to filter messages for the MQTT clients.
+The term "topic" refers to keywords the MQTT broker uses to filter messages for the MQTT clients.
 Topics are organized hierarchically, similar to a file or folder directory with the use of a special delimiter character, the forward slash (/).

 ###### Special wildcard characters
 * `+` - a single-level wildcard character.
 * `#` - must be placed as the last character in the topic and preceded by a forward slash.
-  You can specify multi-level wildcard as a topic (#) but it means you receive all messages that are sent to the MQTT broker.
+  Note: You can specify multi-level wildcard as a topic (#) but it means you receive all messages that are sent to the MQTT broker.
   It may decrease efficiency.
 * `$` - special topic character.
 Is reserved for internal statistics of broker.
 Clients cannot publish there.